topera/poc-quartz-chain/README.md

-# Topera's Hello World #001
+# Topera's Hello World #002
-## Maven Rest JAX-RS Hello World
+## Gradle Rest JAX-RS Hello World
 This hello world is a Rest Client and a Rest Server at same time.

 How to test
-* $ mvn package
+* $ gradle TODO....
-* get generated war from target/hello.maven.rest-1.0.war and deploy it.
+* get generated war from TODO and deploy it.
 * Access: http://localhost:8080/api/playlist

 Rest Server